axonivy-market/ldap-connector/ldap-connector-product/README.md

 ![Active Directory Connector Demo 4](images/screen4.png "Active Directory Connector Demo 4")
 ![Active Directory Connector Demo 5](images/screen5.png "Active Directory Connector Demo 5")

 ## Setup

 ### Setting Up an Active Directory Instance
 - If an existing Active Directory instance is unavailable, you can quickly set up a new instance using a Docker container.
 A sample Docker Compose file is provided at the following path: `ldap-connector-demo/docker/docker-compose.yaml`.
 This setup is intended for demonstration and testing purposes.
-To start the container, execute the command:
+To start the container, provide the admin password config in `ldap-connector-demo/docker/docker-compose.yaml` and execute the command:

 ```
 docker-compose up -d